-^{3.} Baicker, K., Taubman, S. L., Allen, H. L., Bernstein, M., Gruber, J. H., Newhouse, J. P., ... & Finkelstein, A. N. (2013).
+3. Baicker, K., Taubman, S. L., Allen, H. L., Bernstein, M., Gruber, J. H., Newhouse, J. P., ... & Finkelstein, A. N. (2013).
 The Oregon experiment-effects of Medicaid on clinical outcomes.
 New England Journal of Medicine, 368(18), 1713-1722.

 There are many different quasi-experimental designs in addition to the nonequivalent comparison group design described earlier.
 Describing all of them is beyond the scope of this textbook, but one more design is worth mentioning.
 The time series design uses multiple observations before and after an intervention.
 In some cases, experimental and comparison groups are used.
 In other cases where that is not feasible, a single experimental group is used.
-By using multiple observations before and after the intervention, the researcher can better understand the true value of the dependent variable in each participant before the intervention starts.
-Additionally, multiple observations afterwards allow the researcher to see whether the intervention had lasting effects on participants.
+By using multiple observations before and after the intervention, the researcher can better understand the true value of the dependent variable in each participant before the intervention had lasting effects on participants.
 Time series designs are similar to single-subjects designs, which we will discuss in Chapter 15.